Me in Moscow, April 2003

 Awards for Student Work I Edited:

-Since January 2001, I have served as executive editor / assignment editor of the student-staffed online newsmagazine, Maryland Newsline.
-Every year since its launch, the publication has won national and regional awards from the Society of Professional Journalists Mark of Excellence contest -- including seven national first-place awards.
-The awards for student work on Maryland Newsline are as follows:
+From January 2001 to May 2011, I served as editor of the student-staffed online newsmagazine, Maryland Newsline.
+Every year of its existence, the publication, which operated in conjunction with the other three Capital News Service bureaus, won national and regional awards from the Society of Professional Journalists Mark of Excellence contest -- including eight national first-place awards.
+The awards for student work on Maryland Newsline included:

 In addition, while director of the CNS Washington bureau (print), I assigned and edited a computer-assisted project on toxic pollutants in Maryland that won a citation in the student category in the Investigative Reporters & Editors' annual contest.
 The project was published in a number of newspapers, including Baltimore's Sun on May 5, 1996.